sketch-hq/SketchAPI/docs/pages/plugins-changes-in-catalina.md

 (Credits to Aby Nimbalkar for the information)

+Requirements for notarizing plugins using Xcode and the command line:

+- [Two-factor authentication](https://support.apple.com/en-us/HT204915) needs to be enabled for your account.
+- An [app-specific password](https://support.apple.com/en-us/HT204397)to use in Terminal for the notarization.
+It will have a format like this: `wzac-jvbe-nhqu-wjao`

 1. Make sure your plugin framework is signed as a Developer ID Application in Xcode:

     ![](/images/developer/dev-id.png)